neverRare/stick-docs/reference/language/for.md

     result.push(num * 2)
 ```

-We could use this for for loops with name and unpacking syntax.
+We could use this for for loops with label and unpacking syntax.

 ```stick
 greetings = []